Why Does Progesterone Make You Dizzy? | Hormone Effects Explained

 The Role of Kidney Function & Fluid Balance

-A decreased plasma volume means less fluid is available for circulation under stress conditions like standing up quickly or physical exertion—factors that potentiate dizzy spells linked to low blood pressure caused by elevated progesterone.
+A lower effective circulating volume means less fluid is available for circulation under stress conditions like standing up quickly, prolonged heat exposure, vomiting, low food intake, or physical exertion.
+These factors can potentiate dizzy spells linked to low blood pressure during high-progesterone states.

 Treatment Approaches for Managing Dizziness Caused by Progesterone